john0248/bikesharing/README.md

 ![](Usertype.png)

-During the week, people travel between the hours of 6-9 am and 5-7 pm.
-Trips on the weekend are more spread out from the hours of 8 am -7pm.
+During the week, people travel between the hours of 6-9am and 5-7pm.
+Trips on the weekend are more spread out from the hours of 8am -7pm.

 ![](Trips_weekday_hour.png)